Learn About Einstein Case Classification

-When a support agent has a case open in the Service Console, the agent sees an alert that Einstein recommendations are available.
+When a case is created, the agent that opens it sees an alert that Einstein recommendations are available.
 To view the recommendations, the agent clicks the alert.
 In Lightning Experience, these recommendations show up in the Einstein Field Recommendations component.

 Case Classification and Artificial Intelligence

 Case classification uses machine learning, which is only as good as the data it’s provided.
 Machine learning runs on data.
 The accuracy of data on closed cases, along with how many closed cases are used to build the learning model, helps Einstein Case Classification correctly predict field values.
 Most machine learning relies on human beings to identify and describe features in a data set—in this case, cases in a specific Salesforce org.

 A typical machine learning solution can have thousands or even millions of hand-designed features.
 Once humans have done all of this identification work by hand, the machine uses a learning algorithm to adjust the weighting of each feature and make more accurate predictions.
 When Maria implemented Einstein Bots, she leveraged Natural Language Understanding (NLU), a different AI technology that relies on human-created content.